Singular reduction of Dirac structures: Introduction

-In this paper we are working in the\emph{\ smooth category}.
+\emph{Conventions, definitions, and notations} In this paper we are working in the\emph{\ smooth category}.
 All sets considered here are smooth \emph{subcartesian spaces}; see Section 2.
 In particular, all manifolds and maps are assumed to be smooth.
 Moreover, the manifold $M$ is \emph{paracompact} and the Lie group $G$ acting on it is \emph{connected}.
 If not mentioned in the text, the action of $G$ on $M$ is always assumed to be \emph{proper}.

 We will write $C^\infty(M)$ for the sheaf of local functions $C^\infty_{\rm loc}(M)$ on $M$.
 That is, an element $f \in C^\infty(M)$ is a smooth function $f:U\to \R$, with $U$ an open subset of $M$.
 In the same manner, if $E$ is a vector bundle over $M$, or a generalized distribution on $M$, we will denote by $\Gamma(E)$ the set of local sections of $E$.
-In particular, the sets of local vector fields and one-forms on $M$ will be denoted by $\mx(M)$ and $\Omega1(M)$, respectively.
+In particular, the sets of local vector fields and one-forms on $M$ will be denoted by $\mx(M)$ and $\Omega^1(M)$, respectively.
 We will write $\dom(\sigma)$ for the open domain of definition of the section $\sigma$ of $E$.

 A section $X$ (respectively $\alpha$) of $TM$ (respectively $T^*M$) will be called \emph{$G$-invariant} if $\Phi_g^*X=X$ (respectively $\Phi_g^*\alpha=\alpha$) for all $g\in G$, where $\Phi: G\times M\to M$ is the action of $G$ on $M$.
 Here, the vector field $\Phi_g^\ast X$ is defined by $\Phi_g^\ast X=T\Phi_{g^{-1}}\circ X\circ\Phi_g$, that is, $(\Phi_g^\ast X)(m)=T_{gm}\Phi_{g^{-1}}X(gm)$ for all $m\in M$.